 Given Jackson Hole's size, as well as that of the surrounding wilderness, different maps can serve different purposes.
-The following can guide your way.
-If you prefer print maps we can help you with that too.
-Stop by one of our visitor centers to pick one up--you can even speak with an agent who will walk you through where you want to go.
-If you are not in Jackson Hole yet have no fear--request to have our annual Travel Planner Magazine: The Explorer mailed to you.
+If you prefer print maps, please stop by one of our visitor centers - you can even speak with an agent who can share advice for your itinerary.

 Friends of Pathways: Maps

 Friends of Pathways produces a number of very useful maps that can help visitors navigate throughout the community of Jackson Hole while walking, biking, nordic skiing, trail-running, etc. Maps include: Town Pathways Map, County Pathways Map, and Nordic Pathways Map.

 Bridger-Teton National Forest provides an abundance recreation opportunities.
 Visit their website for the following maps: Winter Forest Recreation Map & Winter Closed Areas, Gros Ventre Area, Gros Ventre Wilderness, Cache Creek and Greater Snow King Area, Fall Creek/Munger Mountain Area, Teton Pass Area, Shadow Mountain/Ditch Creek Area, Hoback River Area (includes Granite Creek), Snake River Canyon, Snake River Range (includes Palisades Wilderness Study Area) and Willow Creek Area.